 *Except for some dates when we’re hosting events in the church, or if the temperature forecast on the day is 35 degrees or above.

 Our historian Brian Dickey has put together a range of resources including:

-- PDF – A brief history of Holy Trinity (download here)
+- PDF – Trinity Church Adelaide: A Short History (download here)

 - Book – Holy Trinity Adelaide 1836-2012 (download below)